Rajasthan Holidays

 Continue the walk at Broad Road, which was once used by the royal family, so it’s lined by grand houses.
 As you enter the winding by-lanes you’ll hear about Jaipur’s history as the first planned city in India, the vastu shastra and shilpa shastra architecture and havelis owned by artists, craftsmen and traders.
 You’ll get to meet some of these characters when you visit the metal-beating community who still work without technology, in the same way they have for 200 years.
 It’s fascinating to see how everything has been hand-created.
 Other key architectural sights on the tour include the City Palace, the Ayurvedic hospital and two huge, 10-foot-tall silver jars which belonged to a king of Jaipur.
 Guests love visiting a local family in their haveli to chat about life in Jaipur and meeting traditional bangle makers.

 You will end the tour with an immersion into some of Jaipur’s hectic markets.
 There’s the spice market with over 300 shops which draws buyers from far and wide, followed by the vegetable and flower markets.
 The flower market is always busy with people shopping for weddings and festivals.
-This tour is a great orientation of Jaipur; you’ll discover its architecture, religion and crafts and meet the locals, learning the stories and legends behind our city.
+This tour is a great orientation of Jaipur; you’ll discover its architecture, religion and crafts and meet the locals, learning the stories and legends behind the city.

 Read more